Olympic National Park – Weather, Lodging, Map, News

 - The forests of the drier east side.

-Within this park, you will get to witness three distinct ecosystems.
-And they include the rugged Pacific coastline, temperate forest, subalpine forest, and wildflower meadow.
-In the year 1981, this park was designated as an International Biosphere Reserve by UNESCO.
+Within this park, you will witness three distinct ecosystems: the rugged Pacific coastline, temperate forest, subalpine forest, and wildflower meadow.
+In 1981, UNESCO designated this park an International Biosphere Reserve.

-Now, as we get to know a little about the Olympic National Park, it is time to get to know more about its weather, staying, and geographical locations, things that you will love to explore, and obviously the best time to visit this place.
+Now that we have learned a little about Olympic National Park, it is time to learn more about its weather, accommodations, geographical locations, things that you will love to explore, and, obviously, the best time to visit this place.

 Weather Report

-Olympic National Park weather is variable and really unpredictable.
-It does not matter what time it is of the year.
-It is absolutely common to have totally different weather conditions at the same time within the park.
+Olympic National Park weather is variable and unpredictable.
+It does not matter what time of year it is.
+It is absolutely common to have totally different weather conditions within the park at the same time.

 Lodging Best Places To Stay